Five most Famous Opera Composers

 The most Famous Opera Composers of all Times

 The Top Five Greatest Opera Composers of all Times - in this article, I’ll be discussing the five greatest musical theater - opera composers of all times: Mozart, Rossini, Wagner, Verdi, and Puccini.
 There are many other great opera composers omitted from this article, some of whom contributed to the operatic world even more so than some of these five gentlemen did.
 Take for example Monteverdi and Meyerbeer’s contributions to opera, which some (few) might argue superseded the contributions of some of these five gentlemen.
 Furthermore, Gluck,Mehul, and Weber all made important contributions to opera in their own right; Wagner owed a great deal to Weber and Gluck (mostly to Weber) in both orchestration and in the development of his operatic characters; and, French opera would have most likely not been as important without Mehul’s contributions to France’s musical theater.
-Additionally, Donizetti, Gounod and Bizet are three operatic giants in their own perspective right, which merit a separate article of their own....
-However and all said, these are opera’s top five - biggest ticket sellers of all times; the New York Met’s and other opera companies' cash register rings loudest when an opera by one of these five gentlemen is performed.
+Additionally, Donizetti, Bellini, Gounod and Bizet - four operatic giants in their own perspective right, - merit a separate article of their own....
+However and all said, Mozart, Rossini, Wagner, Verdi, and Puccini, are opera’s 'top five' - biggest ticket sellers of all times; the New York Met’s and other opera companies' cash register rings loudest when an opera by one of these five gentlemen is performed.

-Just as I previously mentioned in another article that as great as Mozart was, he could not hold a candle to Beethoven in symphonic music; as great a composer as Beethoven was he could not hold a candle to Mozart in the field of opera.
+Just as I previously mentioned in another article that as great as Mozart was, he could not hold a candle to Beethoven in symphonic literature; well, as great a composer as Beethoven was he could not hold a candle to Mozart in operatic literature.
 In fact, Beethoven had absolutely no knack for the theater.
 The music to Fidelio is incredible to say the least, yet has little theatrical qualities.
 I’ll discuss Beethoven’s music later on in this article when I explain Wagnerian theories.

 Wolfgang Amadeus Mozart 1756-1791